 - You can install it on a hard drive that already has Windows installed: By default, the macOS installer will not work with hard drives that were originally formatted in Windows.
 Therefore, if your computer’s hard drive already has Windows installed on it, you will not be able to install macOS on there, but High Sierra Zone automatically patches this so you can bypass this limitation.
 The patch is called MBR Patch.

 - High Sierra Zone Support More Hardware (Including AMD): High Sierra Zone Supports a far range of Hardware, most audio, wireless and ethernet drivers will be installed automatically.

-- Post Installation is Easier: Just like windows you have to install drivers to make macOS perfect, which is pretty hard for beginners but High Sierra Zone automatically do this for you by installing most drivers automatically and High Sierra Zone also installs the Bootloader for you but you may have to install additional drivers manually in case High Sierra Zone couldn’t install the driver for you.
+- Post Installation is Easier: Just like windows, you have to install drivers to make macOS perfect, which is pretty hard for beginners.
+However, High Sierra Zone automatically do this for you by installing most drivers automatically, and High Sierra Zone also installs the Bootloader for you, but you may have to install additional drivers manually in case High Sierra Zone could not install the driver for you.

 - Auto-Install Ethernet Drivers

 - Can be installed with Unsupported Graphics Cards